 1. Meet Deadlines

 It’s important to know when bills such as business loan payments, accounts payable, and credit card payments are due.
+You can ensure everything is paid on time by automating the accounts payable process.
 Not knowing the due date for these and failing to pay the bills on time can lead to late fees, added interest, and even lower your business credit rating.
 If you’re with a big bank, always make sure to research their pesky fees and deadlines — some of which are hidden! — like Bank of America banking fees.

 If you don’t think you need to stick with a big bank, consider an online banking service that offers no or low fees, which can give you peace of mind.
 Regardless of the bank you choose, it’s necessary that you meet all deadlines.
 Record every payment and set reminders in order to avoid falling behind.